• Skip to primary navigation

 Coney Island Chili: Coney Island sauce has the same texture and a similar culinary pedigree as Cincinnati Chili.
 The spices and flavor profiles are somewhat different, but they both have that Mediterranean savory-sweet vibe, and in many cases can be used interchangeably.
 (Just don't mention that to anyone from Ohio or Michigan - it may cause a riot!)

+• Meat masher: Ensures fine, even crumbles.
 Use a meat masher to break up the meat.
-It is important for success of this chili recipe that the meat to be very finely crumbled, this inexpensive little kitchen tool will make the job 10x easier, and save your wrists, too.
+It is important for success of this chili recipe that the meat to be very finely crumbled, this inexpensive little kitchen tool will make the job 10x easier - and it saves your wrists, too.

 To reheat, simply thaw and reheat on the stove or in the microwave.